vidalt/HGS-CVRP/README.md

 cmake .. -DCMAKE_BUILD_TYPE=Release
 make
 ```
-This will generate the executable file `genvrp` in the `build` directory.
+This will generate the executable file `hgs` in the `build` directory.

 [//]: # (`make bin` for the executable later, the library will be built by `make lib`.
 Saved for futur reference.)